from small one page howto to huge articles all in one place

 -

-If the file type could not be determined, the value
+The file type could not be determined.

 Currently,

-only some file systems (among them: Btrfs, ext2, ext3, and ext4)
+only some filesystems (among them: Btrfs, ext2, ext3, and ext4)

 d_type.